thays42/poc-shiny-adminstats/README.md

 ### Application Interface

-- **Navigation Bar**: Features the application title "tool" and a "Usage" menu for accessing reports
+- **Navigation Bar**: Features the application title "tool" and an "Event Report" link for accessing reports
 - **Sample Size Slider**: Controls the number of random samples (1 to 10,000, default 1,000)
 - **Generate Histogram Button**: Creates a new histogram with the selected number of random normal values
-- **Usage Menu**: Click to open a modal displaying event statistics from the database
+- **Event Report Link**: Click to open a modal displaying event statistics from the database
 - **Histogram Display**: Shows the generated histogram in the main panel with dynamic title showing sample size
 - **Responsive Layout**: Controls are arranged below the plot for optimal viewing on different screen sizes